jonrcable/environment/README.md

  !# sudo nano /etc/hosts

- + edit (one the last blank line enter each domain, one line each repeat the same IP)
+ + edit (on the last blank line enter each domain, one line each repeat the same IP)

 	192.168.10.10 code.dev